Sue Gollifer is an artist and curator with specific interests in digital fine art practices and archives.

 Sue Gollifer lectures in Fine Art, is the assistant editor of 'Digital Creativity' and has established a number of international artistic and educational contacts Her interests focus on the impact of new technology within the practice of Fine Art and is senior archivist for the International Symposium of Electronic Art.

 Sue Gollifer works at the intersection of art and technology.
 As someone who works as an artist, curator, organizer, professor, researcher, and board member she embodies this intersection across many venues.
 A pioneer of early computer art, she has continuously explored the relationship between technology and the arts and has written extensively on this subject.
-She is the course leader for the MA in Digital Media Arts (DMA) and Director of ISEA International Headquarters.
+She is the course leader for the MA in Digital Media Arts (DMA) and Executive of Director of ISEA International and Chair of the ACM SIGGRAPH Lifetime Achievement in Digital Art

-She is on a number of national and international committees including (CAS) the Computer Arts Society, (DAM), Digital Art Museum, CoLab, the ACM SIGRAPH Digital Arts Community, Lighthouse and Co Chair of Phoenix Brighton, UK.
+She is on a number of national and international committees including (CAS) the Computer Arts Society, (DAM), Digital Art Museum, CoLab, the ACM SIGRAPH Digital Arts Community, and Trustee of Phoenix Brighton, UK.

 She has recently been appointed as Chair, Distinguished Artist Award for Lifetime Achievement in Digital Art ACM SIGGRAPH http://www.siggraph.org/participate/awards